echo-lalia/MicroHydra/README.md

 The button is located here, under the sticker:
 ![image](https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/2d65ae77-eb1a-4316-b342-690c7b051d25)
 It is not a clicky button.
 So it may be a little tricky to find it at first.
 You can take the sticker off if you want, but you don't have to.
+**UPDATE:** I have just learned that this button is actually wired up to G0, so the button on top of the cardputer should do the same thing, and might be easier to hit.

 <br />